 This map is a representation of the map you see when you click the Marine Forecast button below.
-The small green oval is the area we travel to in the winter months.
-The actual map on the NWS site is interactive and you can click in the general area of the green circle and get the marine weather forecast for the area you will be traveling in today.
+The yellow area is the area we travel for Santa Cruz, Anacapa, Wildlife and Winter Whale Watching.
+The actual map on the NWS site is interactive and you can click in the general area of the yellow highlight and get the marine weather forecast for the area you will be traveling in today.

 Protect The Channel Islands

 Non-native, invasive species threaten endangered animals and plants on the Channel Islands and are costly to control.
 The following bio security regulations and guidelines can help prevent the introduction and spread of nonnative species before they become a problem.

 To prevent the introduction of nonnative species, the following items may not be brought to the park: